 In summer you eat breakfast (extra charge) in the garden.
-The tables are scattered about so that you have a little corner to yourself.
-In winter tables are set up in the different salons, one in each room, then covered in starched linen cloths and graced with proper napkins and fine crockery.
+The tables are scattered about so you have a little corner to yourself.
+In winter, tables are set up in a former chapel.
 Whatever the season you get croissants and pain au chocolat, as well as baguettes.
-There are lovely jams, freshly-squeezed juice, cereals, bowls of fruit, pots of tea and coffee, and eggs if you want them.
+There are lovely jams, freshly-squeezed juices, cereals, bowls of fruit, pots of tea and coffee, and eggs if you want them.

 For snacks and light meals, you can request a platter of fresh crudités or a platter of French cheeses, accompanied by a basket of bread, a bottle of wine and some fresh fruits.
-Prices are fairly high, but the choice of settings is unbeatable - a candlelit salon, the orangery or a secluded spot in the gardens.
+Prices are fairly high, but the choice of settings is unbeatable - a candlelit salon, in front of a roaring fire, in the orangery or in a secluded spot in the gardens.

-Otherwise, you can eat your way around the world in Nimes, so take to the streets and follow your nose.
-Try Alexandre for a Michelin star, secluded Le Passage de Virginie for relaxed dining and the freshest of ingredients, or La Flambee in Rue Fresque for a super-simple setting and great crepes.
-If you want to sit and drink coffee, head to Le Café Carré and gaze upon La Maison Carrée, the only fully-preserved Roman temple in the world.
+Otherwise, you can eat your way around the world in Nîmes, so take to the streets and follow your nose.
+There are a handful of Michelin-starred restaurants a stone’s throw away, as well as quaint French bistros hidden through the cobbled streets of Nîmes’ old town.
+If you want to sit and drink coffee, head to Le Café Carré and gaze upon La Maison Carrée, an impressive Roman temple.

 - Dinner by arrangement